LEAGUE OF THE IROQUOIS

 Bellevue Country Club is honored to be a member of The League of the Iroquois, "the oldest amateur golf league in the world" (Grantland Rice)

 Started in 1913, Bellevue competes annually with its fellow clubs, Oak Hill in Rochester, Wanakah in Buffalo, and Yahnundasis in Utica.
-This year, the 104th Pow Wow will be played here at Wanakah Country Club on Wednesday, Thursday and Friday, June 15-17.
+This year, the 106th Pow Wow was played at Oak Hill Country Club in Rochester on June 14 and 15, 2018.

 The initial idea for The League started at Yahnundasis as they foresaw the possibilities of an innercity competition that would promote brotherhood and inner-city business development; so they set about to promote it.
 The initial cities' representatives met with Oak Hill and a permanent name was chosen when Oak Hill's John Kavanagh pointed out that the Clubs from the four Upstate cities occupied the same geographical areas of the League of the Iroquois.

 The golfers decided to follow the same ancient league procedures as The League of the Iroquois with each Club President being given the name of Sachem, and the presiding officer of each annual tournament, The Pow Wow, called the Chief Sachem.
 The President and Treasurer is called the Chief Wampum Keeper and along with the Secretary and the Tadodaho (Historian) manages the affairs of The League annually.
 Wanakah Members Comstock, Ahern and Gannon have held the position of Chief Wampum Keeper for the past 50 years.
 However in 2002, the torch was passed for the first time to Syracuse, the home of the Onondaga Nation and the League of the Iroquois with Jack Rade of Bellevue becoming the Chief Wampum Keeper based on having been a caddie & League Player for Ahern and Gannon many moons ago.